bangcorrupt/freetribe-tutorial/docs/registering-callbacks.md

 ## Things to Try

 Repeat the tasks from the [previous example](essential-functions.md), toggling different LEDs at different rates.
-It may help to use separate timeout values in the tick callback.

 ## Next Steps